 There is no textbook for the course.
 During the lectures, we will be utilizing a projection model in Excel to which you will have access via the course Blackboard.
-Each class you will need to bring your company 10-K, most recent 10-Q and a laptop with any version of Excel with sufficient battery power to last three hours as you will be required to replicate the techniques learned to build your own financial model.
+Each class you will need to bring your company 10-K, most recent 10-Q and a laptop with any version of Excel with sufficient battery power to last throughout the class session as you will be required to replicate the techniques learned to build your own financial model.

-Grading
+Grading:

-Your grade is based on a class project which includes three deliverables described below and an in-class presentation.
+Your grade is based on a class project which includes two deliverables described below.
 The class project will provide you with the opportunity to apply the skills and analytical techniques learned in the classroom to an actual company.
 Upon completion of the project, you should have the confidence and ability to not only build a stable, robust projection model, but also to interpret selective operating, credit and equity valuation data.

-By the second lecture, you will select a publicly-traded company listed on either the NYSE or NASDAQ.
+By the first lecture, you will select a publicly-traded company listed on either the NYSE or NASDAQ.
 A list of all of the companies in the S&P 500 Index is posted on the course Blackboard to assist in your selection.
-However, you should not select a financial services company to analyze as it can be difficult to navigate.
+However, you should neither select a financial services company nor a company with a financial services division to analyze as they can be difficult to navigate.